vierge-noire/cakephp-test-suite-light/README.md

 The fixtures will be created in the test database(s) defined in your [configuration](https://book.cakephp.org/4/en/development/testing.html#test-database-setup).

+***Important: you should not add the [CakePHP native listener](https://book.cakephp.org/3/en/development/testing.html#phpunit-configuration)*** to your `phpunit.xml` file.
+Only one listener is required, which is the one described in the section *Installation*.

 ### Ignoring connections

 The package will empty the tables found in all test databases.
 If you wish to ignore a given connection, you may